AdobeDocs/journey-optimizer.en/help/using/content-management/multilingual-automated.md

 ## Create locale {#create-locale}

+>[!CONTEXTUALHELP]
+>id="ajo_multi_add_locale"
+>title="Add locale"
+>abstract="When configuring your language preferences, you have the option to create additional locales if the desired one is not available for your multilingual content."

 When configuring your language settings, as described in the [Create your language settings](#language-settings) section, if a specific locale is not available for your multilingual content, you have the flexibility to create as many new locales as required using the **[!UICONTROL Translation]** menu.

 1. From the **[!UICONTROL Content management]** menu, access **[!UICONTROL Translation]**.